 1st June 2019

-If your agency is charging any additional fees besides those listed on the fee ban then you will need to stop charging them after this date or be subject to legal charges.
+If your agency is still charging any additional fees besides those listed on the fee ban then you will need to stop charging them or be subject to legal charges.

-23rd November 2016: Tenant Fee Ban announced in parliament.
+23rd November 2016: Tenant Fees Ban announced in parliament.

-1st November 2017: Draft of Tenant Fee Bill released for consultation.
+1st November 2017: Draft of Tenant Fees Bill released for consultation.

-23rd January 2019: Tenant Fee Bill details and date confirmed
+23rd January 2019: Tenant Fees Bill details and date confirmed

 31st May 2019: Deadline for charging fees that are subject to ban

-1st June 2019: Tenant Fee Act passed into law.
+1st June 2019: Tenant Fees Act passed into law.
 Fees can still apply to pre-existing tenancy agreements.

-1st June 2020: Tenant Fee Act will apply to all tenancy agreements including those signed before 1st June 2019.
+1st June 2020: Tenant Fees Act applies to all tenancy agreements including those signed before 1st June 2019.

 You will not need to make any refunds for charges before the 1st June 2019.
-However, if you have charged something like an upfront checkout fee then this will need to be refunded to the tenant within 14 days after the Tenant Fee Act goes live.
+However, if you have charged something like an upfront checkout fee before the arrival of the fee ban then this will need to be refunded to the tenant.

 Lettings agents and landlords in Wales are not subject to this particular bill.
-However there is a Wales specific bill currently waiting for Royal Assent, which means it will pass into law once it has been ratified by Parliament.
+However there is a Wales specific fee ban which is due to be passed into law on 10th September 2019, means that Wales will be subject to very similar regulations after this date.

 Lettings agents in England worried about the effect of the fees ban on their income can simply look north of the border.
 Scotland banned tenant fees (‘premiums’) in 1984, however due to loopholes and issues with the terminology, it was only in 2013 that tenant fees were finally outlawed.
 So how has this affected the Scottish rental market?